Understanding Body Language & Pre-Attack Indicators

 Multi-tasking isn’t easy for a would-be attacker.
 Try as they might to act normally as they assess a situation for targets, they are likely to become obviously distracted because their mind is occupied with their impending crime.
 When the mind is concentrated on a high-stress task, it’s hard to concentrate on anything else.
 The attacker is contemplating the odds of success and looking for security guards, so if they’re asked if they need help, they are likely to fumble for a response.
 If someone is unable to provide quick or natural responses to questions and appears to be distracted by scanning the crowd, they may be scouting a target.

 Being aware of your surroundings and knowing how to spot red flag body language is a critical way to stay safe whether you’re alone or in a crowd.
 Along with home protection tools such as security systems and on-the-go gear like a mini taser or keychain weapon, spotting pre-attack behavior could save your life.
-If you still have questions about how to choose the right self-defense equipment, further learning material like self-defense dvds, or protective gear, contact The Home Security Superstore today to learn more.
+If you still have questions about how to choose the right self-defense equipment, further learning material like self-defense books, or protective gear, contact The Home Security Superstore today to learn more.